 This looks great, but note how rigid the segmentation options are.
-For example, how does segmenting with OS help when collecting Net Promoter Scores data?
+For example, how does segmenting by OS help when collecting net promoter score data?

 You can select how often you want to survey users, which is pretty standard.

-The NPS survey results are known as Poll Summary in Pendo.
+The NPS survey results can be seen in the guide report.
 You can find this by moving to the Guide tab and selecting the specific guide that contains your NPS.